codernocook/OydsnDB/README.md

 # Settings
 Add a `.env` file, or use some hosting services, and add environment variable named:\
-"authToken" for access token to the database.\
+"authToken" for access token to the database, the **password** to login.\
-"accessJSON" is the password encrypt the json, make sure to make it different so no one can decrypt it.
+"accessJSON" is the password encrypt the json, make sure to make it different so no one can decrypt it. **Remember to make it different from authToken, Just generate it randomly**.

 - Use `minimized.js` to host, and add these enviroment variables.